kangks/amazon-freertos/README.md

 ```

 To setup your Thing, and update credentials file, go to `amazon-freertos/tools/aws_config_quick_start/`, type the command `python SetupAWS.py setup`

+What this step does it, it will create an IoT Thing in the AWS IoT Core, and download the device certificates, and insert into the `aws_clientcredential_keys.h`

 For more details of quick start can be found in https://github.com/aws/amazon-freertos/tree/master/tools/aws_config_quick_start#script-to-setup-the-aws-resources-through-command-line